 What about children?

 We love having children with us!
 At the 10:30 service there are usually children from babies right up to teenagers.
 The whole church stays together for the first part of the service and then children go to separate groups part way through.
 There is an area at the back of the church where parents can sit with their young children and still hear the service.

 Nothing!
 We want you to feel at home with us; we won’t do anything to make you feel uncomfortable or embarrassed.
 Just sit and listen to what is said.
 Usually we stand to sing, and the service leader will explain when that is.
 You won’t be asked to say or do anything on your own.

 Do I need to bring anything?

 No, just come as you are!

 How long does a service last?

-Normally our Sunday morning services last about an hour.
+Normally our Sunday services last about an hour.

 What about dogs?